Students applying for the University of Toronto Libraries Undergraduate Research Prize require sponsorship from their course instructor.

 3. How did the student use the sources within the assignment in an effective and innovative manner?

-Please email your responses to firstname.lastname@example.org.
-Please include your student's name, your name, and course code.
+Please email your responses to firstname.lastname@example.org by Friday, May 8, 2020, and include your student's name, your name, and course code.

 This letter of support is required for your student to be considered for the prize.